hannobraun/vndf-2016/README.md

 This repository holds the source code for Von Neumann Defense Force, a multiplayer game that was in development for a number of years, but was ultimately abandoned.
 The game was created by [Hanno Braun](https://github.com/hannobraun), who was later joined by [Chris Gill](https://github.com/viperscape).

-This is the repository that was used from the very beginning, containing thousands of commits from the [very first one](https://github.com/hannobraun/vndf/commit/aeb419ea66cf03a783bdd18b4ef4b6ce6980f9a8), through all the twists and turns, all the successes, on to the last whimpers and final abandonment.
-We're releasing it in the hope that you may use the code for something useful, be it just to satisfy your own curiosity.
+This is the repository that was used from the very beginning, containing thousands of commits, from the [very first one](https://github.com/hannobraun/vndf/commit/aeb419ea66cf03a783bdd18b4ef4b6ce6980f9a8), through all the twists and turns, all the successes, on to the last whimpers and final abandonment.
+We're releasing it in the hope that you may use the code for something useful.

 Please note that the code in this repository is that of an in-progress game project that started years ago and was abandoned mid-development.
 As such, the code was never really intended for public consumption and is of varying quality.

 ## Getting Started

-This game is written in Rust.
+This game is written in [Rust](https://www.rust-lang.org/).
 To work on it (or run it), you need the following prerequisites:
 - A Rust nightly from around December 2015 (the last time this game was being worked on).
 I recommend using [rustup](http://rustup.rs) to install it.
 - [FreeType](http://www.freetype.org/) is required to run and to build the client.
 On Linux, it should be available via your package manager.
 If you have